-- A diagonal line from a point 1200mm forward of the front wheel centre line and on the car centre line to a point 1000mm in front of the front wheel centre line and 900mm from the car centre line. - b) A longitudinal line parallel to and 900mm from the car centre line. - c) A diagonal line from a point 650mm forward of the front wheel centre line and on the car centre line to a point 450mm in front of the front wheel centre line and 900mm from the car centre line. - d) A longitudinal line parallel to and 250mm from the car centre line. - 3.7.2 Any horizontal section taken through bodywork located forward of a point lying 450mm forward of the front wheel centre line, less than 250mm from the car centre line, and between 125mm and 135mm above the reference plane, may only contain two closed symmetrical sections with a maximum total area of 5000mm2.
-The thickness of each section may not exceed 25mm when measured perpendicular to the car centre line. - Once fully defined, the sections at 125mm above the reference plane must be projected vertically to join the profile required by Article 3.7.3.
-A radius no greater than 10mm may be used where these sections join. - 3.7.3 Forward of a point lying 450mm ahead of the front wheel centre line and less than 250mm from the car centre line and less than 125mm above the reference plane, only one single section may be contained within any longitudinal vertical cross section parallel to the car centre line.
+- A diagonal line from a point 1200mm forward of the front wheel centre line and on the car centre line to a point 1000mm in front of the front wheel centre line and 900mm from the car centre line. - b) A longitudinal line parallel to and 900mm from the car centre line. - A diagonal line from a point 650mm forward of the front wheel centre line and on the car centre line to a point 450mm in front of the front wheel centre line and 900mm from the car centre line. - d) A longitudinal line parallel to and 250mm from the car centre line.

-Furthermore, with the exception of local changes of section where the bodywork defined in Article 3.7.2 attaches to this section, the profile, incidence and position of this section must conform to Drawing 7.
+3.3.2 Mandatory central section

+Forward of a point lying 450mm ahead of the front wheel centre line and less than 250mm from the car centre line and less than 125mm above the reference plane, only one single section may be contained within any longitudinal vertical cross section parallel to the car centre line.
 This section may not contain any closed channel the effect of which is to duct air directly or indirectly to or from the external air stream for any purpose other than data acquisition.